openmc-dev/openmc/docs/source/usersguide/input.rst

 Geometry Plotting Specification -- plots.xml
 --------------------------------------------

-A basic 2D plotting capability is available in OpenMC by creating a plots.xml file and subsequently running with the command-line flag ``-plot``.
-The root element of the plots.xml is simply ``<plots>`` and any number output figures can be defined with ``<plot>`` sub-elements.
+Basic plotting capabilities are available in OpenMC by creating a plots.xml file and subsequently running with the command-line flag ``-plot``.
+The root element of the plots.xml is simply ``<plots>`` and any number output plots can be defined with ``<plot>`` sub-elements.
+Two plot types are currently implemented in openMC:

+* ``slice``  2D pixel plot along one of the major axes.
+Produces a PPM image file.
+* ``voxel``  3D voxel data dump.
+Produces a binary file containing voxel xyz position and cell or material id.

 ``<plot>`` Element
 ------------------

-Each plot must contain a combination of the following attributes or sub-elements:
+Each plot must contain a combination of the following attributes or
+sub-elements:

   :id:
     The unique ``id`` of the plot.